Jorge1o1/ghost/README.md

 # ghost
-Console App to play the Ghost word game + Symbolic AI to play against in F#
+Console App to play the Ghost word game + Symbolic AI to play against.
+Written in F#